mariadb-operator/mariadb-operator/README.md

 ## Openshift installation

-We have 2 different operator flavours to install in OpenShift:
+We have 2 different operator flavours to install MariaDB in OpenShift:
 - Certified operator for MariaDB Enterprise.
-Refer to the [OpenShift documentation](./docs/OPENSHIFT.md).
+This is the recommended way, please refer to the [OpenShift documentation](./docs/OPENSHIFT.md).
 - Helm-based operator for MariaDB Community.
-Managed by the [mariadb-operator-helm repository](https://github.com/mariadb-operator/mariadb-operator-helm).
+It is maintained on a best-effort basis and managed by the [mariadb-operator-helm repository](https://github.com/mariadb-operator/mariadb-operator-helm).

 ## Image compatibility
 `mariadb-operator` is only compatible with official MariaDB images.
 Refer to the [images documentation](./docs/DOCKER.md) for further detail.